SharifdotG/CSE-205/README.md

 # CSE 205 - Data Structures

 This repo is for the **CSE 205: Data Structures** course at the Department of Computer Science and Engineering, University of Asia Pacific.
-This repository codes and implementations of Data Structures in the course.
+This repository contains codes and implementations of Data Structures in the course.
 It also contains the solutions of **Mid and Final** Exams of **Spring 2023, 2022 and Fall 2022**.

 ## Course Description